Frederick Crocker: Civil War

 At age 40, Crocker volunteered for service in the Union Navy in the first weeks of the conflict.
-He served on the Mississippi and along the US coast of the Gulf of Mexico, and distinguished himself in battles and incidents at Apalachicola Bay, Sabine Pass, Calcasieu River, Camp Bisland and Butte-à-la-Rose, among others.
+He served on the Mississippi and along the U.S. coast of the Gulf of Mexico and distinguished himself in battles and incidents at Apalachicola Bay, Sabine Pass, Calcasieu River, Camp Bisland and Butte-à-la-Rose, among others.

 His service included a six-day, 80-mile dash through enemy-held Louisiana in October 1862.
 He and his party captured the senior Confederate officer in the Calcasieu area, gained possession of eight enemy vessels (one of them single-handedly), defeated rebel infantry, burned their encampment, fought off a cavalry attack, destroyed a bridge and stores, and returned safely without a single casualty.
 He also picked up refugees and took hostages, destroying a considerable amount of private property and capturing a large number of cotton bales.
 In recognition of his initiative, Rear-Admiral David G. Farragut recommended him for promotion.

 Crocker is more known as the Union Navy commander who suffered an unexpected defeat at Sabine Pass, Texas, on September 8, 1863.
 With a squadron of four gunboats carrying hundreds of sharpshooters and sailors, he attacked Fort Griffin head-on.
 While over five thousand Union troops on twenty transport ships stood by, he was defeated and captured along with 300 men by the opposing rebel force.
 His gunboat became an easy target when its wheel rope was shot away, and its hull stuck fast on a mud bank.
 His gunboat's boiler took a direct hit.
 The main invasion force had taken all launches.
 His men could not disembark, and dozens drowned.
 The commanding Union General, who believed the entire expedition unwise, froze at the critical moment and then withdrew.
 The book Sabine Pass: The Confederacy's Thermopylae by Edward T. Cotham (2004) makes numerous references to Crocker for his actions during the naval blockade by the Union Navy.